 4 General description

-MPS is applicable in LTE and 5G systems.
+MPS is applicable in EPS and 5GS systems.

 MPS provides priority treatment to increase the probability of an authorized Service User’s Voice, Video, and Data communication session being successful.
 Some form of priority treatment is applied to the MPS invocation and session establishment, and continues to be applied until the MPS session is released.
 The priority treatment may be applied before the invocation if a greater probability of success in receiving, recognizing, and processing the invocation is needed.